OpenZWave/node-openzwave-shared/README.md

 ## Install

-The module currently builds only on Linux.
+The module currently builds only on Linux (and Windows, but its untested).
 On Linux you will need to ensure the OpenZWave library and headers are installed first.
+It should also compile in Windows, but you need to edit binding.gyp to set the paths for the OpenZWave library sources and libraries.

 ```
 $ sudo npm install -g openzwave-shared